Solomon Thomas: San Francisco 49ers

 Thomas was drafted third overall by the San Francisco 49ers in the 2017 NFL Draft.
 He became the third consecutive defensive end drafted in the first round by the 49ers, joining Arik Armstead (2015) and DeForest Buckner (2016).
 The man who drafted Thomas—newly appointed 49ers general manager John Lynch—coincidentally studied alongside Thomas as a mature student while working as a broadcaster for FOX Sports, and counselled Thomas to leave Stanford without knowing he would be in a position to draft him as a member of the 49ers front office the following season.

-On July 28, 2017, the San Francisco 49ers signed Thomas to a fully guaranteed four-year, $28.14 million contract that includes a signing bonus of $18.61 million.
+On July 28, 2017, the 49ers signed Thomas to a fully guaranteed four-year, $28.14 million contract that included a signing bonus of $18.61 million.
 He played in 14 games as a rookie with 12 starts, recording 41 tackles and three sacks.

 On May 1, 2020, the 49ers declined the fifth-year option on Thomas' contract, making him a free agent in 2021.
 During the 49ers' Week 2 matchup against the New York Jets, Thomas suffered a torn ACL and was ruled out for the rest of the season.